Silphidae: Diversity and distribution

-Silphidae beetles are ubiquitous and are most abundant in the temperate zone.
+Silphidae are ubiquitous and are most abundant in the temperate zone.
 The diversity is also greater in the temperate zone and they are quite rare in the tropics although there are species endemic to the region.
 It is thought that ants, flies and other carrion feeders outcompete them in these regions.
 They vary in size from 7 to 45 mm.

 There are about 46 different species of Silphidae in North America which include Heterosilpha ramosa, Necrodes surinamensis, Necrophila americana, Nicrophorus americanus, Nicrophorus carolinus, Nicrophorus investigator, Nicrophorus marginatus, Nicrophorus orbicollis, Nicrophorus tomentosus, Oiceoptoma inaequale, Oiceoptoma noveboracense, Oiceoptoma rugulosum, Thanatophilus lapponicus.
 A species found in Great Britain is Oiceoptoma thoracicum.

+One species of Nicrophorus, Nicrophorus nepalensis, can be found primarily in the mountains of eastern Asia as well as along the Malay Archipelago.
+Nicrophorus nepalensis are found in the Indian subcontinent as well in the countries of India and Pakistan.

 Development

 Silphidae undergo holometabolous development.
-The development in the subfamily Silphinae proceeds at a slower rate than in Nicrophorinae.
-The Silphinae life cycle takes approximately twenty six to fifty eight days to go from an egg to adult.
+The development in the subfamily Silphini proceeds at a slower rate than in Nicrophorini.
+The Silphini life cycle takes approximately 26 to 58 days to go from an egg to adult.
 The breakdown of this process is essential to forensic entomologists.
-The cycle takes two to seven days after the egg is laid to hatch.
-The larvae will develop through three instars on the carrion lasting for ten to thirty days.
+Eggs take two to seven days to hatch.
+The larvae will develop through three instars on the carrion lasting for 10 to 30 days.
 After that time period is up the third instar larvae will venture away from the detritus to pupate.
-Pupation takes fourteen to twenty one days and is the major part of metamorphosis where a grandiose change occurs.
-During this stage the wings become fully developed and sexual maturity is reached, sometimes called the imago or adult stage where the cycle is then repeated.
-The Nicrophorinae cycle is generally quicker.
-Oviposition is done near the carcass and takes twelve to forty eight hours for the eggs to hatch into larvae.
+Pupation takes 14 to 21 days; during this stage the wings become fully developed and sexual maturity is reached, sometimes called the imago or adult stage where the cycle is then repeated.
+The life cycle of the Nicrophorini is generally quicker.
+Oviposition is done near the carcass and eggs take 12 to 48 hours to hatch into larvae.
 The amount of food and parental care exhibited help determine the length of the larval stage.
 Pupation in this subfamily lasts six to eight days and is completed in the soil.
-The adult Nicrophorinae will emerge from the soil and venture to find food and a mate.
+The adult Nicrophorine will emerge from the soil and venture to find food and a mate.